 D A N I E L L E

-Raised on Motown records, Danielle Juhre is an American songwriter and vocal powerhouse born to bring soul to the forefront of today's pop music.
-With precise vocal runs, a three octave range, and not a drop of autotune, her voice is one in a million with strong lyricism to match.
+Danielle Juhre is a Nashville based multi-genre songwriter and vocal powerhouse known for an instantly recognizable voice with a three octave range and not a drop of autotune.
+Set to write songs for the biggest names in the industry, her instantaneous ability to create strong hook driven songs mixed with deep vulnerable lyrics garnered her a publishing deal with The Stereotypes (Bruno Mars, Justin Bieber, Beyonce) in March of 2023.
 With her music featured on CBS' Love Island US and UK in 2021, her music has reached new heights charting independently with multiple songs in the top 100 on adult contemporary radio in the US.
 Juhre has also charted in the top 50 on pop charts around the country on Shazam, Spotify, and iTunes while being featured on the 60th, 62nd and 63rd GRAMMY Ballots.
 Other recognitions include; American Songwriter Magazine, The Chicago Tribune, ABC 7 Windy City Live, Newsy TV, Apple Music's 'UK Rising', SiriusXM Radio, Mahogany Sessions London, and performances at Soulfest Chicago, LiveXLive, Summerfest, Evanston SPACE, and 101.9 The Mix 'New Music Club'.

 Q & A with danielle juhre

 Q: "What is the significance of having all your photos and videos in black and white and will you ever shoot something in color?"